JuliaCon/www.juliacon.org/2025/cfp.md

 - Computational humanities and social science
 - The most important consideration is whether the topic would be interesting to the Julia community.

+## Main Track vs minisymposium

+JuliaCon has multiple minisymposia, which are smaller conferences within the main JuliaCon, grouping talks around a given theme.

+Some of these minisymposia accept submissions. **If your talk fits the topic of a minisymposium, consider submitting your talk there**.

+You can find the list of minisymposia accepting submissions here TODO:link

+Minisymposia accepting submissions are listed in the `track` menu in the pretalx submission form. **To submit to a minisymposium, simply select it as track**

+Note that talks rejected by the minisymposium organizers will be reconsidered for the main JuliaCon track, hence there is no penalty in submitting to a minisymposium.

 ## Proposal Types
 This year, we will have 6 different types under which you can submit proposals.
 See below for further details.
 Submitters of **talks and lightning talks** can submit to a specific **minisymposium** if they wish.
 This can be done by choosing the appropriate minisymposium as track when submitting the talk.